Contact Lens Care

 You are also entitled to an NHS optical voucher if you:

-- Complex lens vouchers are offered by the NHS for those who have lenses of -10/+10 dioptres or more, or prism-controlled bifocal lenses.
-These vouchers offer £14.60 towards single vision lenses and £37.40 towards bifocal lenses.
+- Complex lens vouchers are offered by the NHS for those who have lenses of --10/+10 dioptres or more or prism-controlled bifocal lenses These vouchers currently offer £14.90 towards single vision lenses and £38.15 towards bifocal lenses.
+These values vary each year.

 Being a student means being on a tight budget, so take advantage of discounts/free services such as free eye tests where possible.